Zal0/ZGB/README.md

 Banks <a name="banks"></a>
 -----
 It is very important that you understand the concept of banks.
-ZGB together with GBDK is taking most of the space in bank0 and gbt-player is using most of the space in bank1.
+ZGB together with GBDK is taking most of the space in bank0 and bank1.
 That means you will have to put your code on bank 2 and further, and that you will have to use banks, whether you like it or not.
 Check the point 3 of my post [Game Boy Development Tips and Tricks (I)](http://zalods.blogspot.com.es/2016/07/game-boy-development-tips-and-tricks-i.html) for more info.

 The good news is that you don't have to worry much about bank swapping since ZGB will take care of it in most situations (before calling start, update or destroy).